Cellular structures using $\textbf{U}_q$-tilting modules: Cellular structures: examples and applications

 \section{Cellular structures: examples and applications}

 In this section we provide many examples of cellular algebras arising from our main theorem.
-This includes several renowned examples where the cellularity is known (but usually proved case by case spread over the literature), but also new ones.
-In the first subsection we give a full treatment of the semi-simple case and we describe how to obtain all the examples from the introduction using our methods.
-In the second subsection we focus on the Temperley-Lieb algebras $\cal{TL}_d(\delta)$ and and give a detailed account how to apply our results to these.
+This includes several renowned examples where cellularity is known (but usually proved case by case spread over the literature and with cellular bases which differ in general from ours), and also new ones.
+In the first subsection we give a full treatment of the semisimple case and describe how to obtain all the examples from the introduction using our methods.
+In the second subsection we focus on the Temperley--Lieb algebras $\cal{TL}_d(\delta)$ and give a detailed account how to apply our results to these.